 Abuse (an act of commission) can be physical, emotional, sexual (including exploitation) or exposure to domestic and family violence.
 Neglect, which refers to an act of omission, is also referred to as a form of abuse.
 Abuse is what happens to a child.
-Definitions of each abuse type can be found at Attachment 1.
+Definitions of each abuse type are provided in Attachment 1 of this practice guide.